LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 #include<estl/json.hpp>
 ```

-The *json* file implements reading/writting of ``.json`` files from C++, aswell as easy manipulation of the json objects, and pretty printing. **Note** A major rewrite of this module is in development.
+The *json* file implements reading/writing of ``.json`` files from C++, as well as easy manipulation of the json objects, and pretty printing. **Note** A major rewrite of this module is in development.

 ## Logger ##